Skip to main content

 House-to-House Collections Toggle accordion

-House-to-House collections take place from door to door and may include:
+House-to-house collections take place from door-to-door and may include:

 • knocking on people’s doors with a collecting tin